jarviscanada/jarvis_data_eng_AnurudranChandrasekaram/README.md

 # Anurudran Chandrasekaram .
 Jarvis Consulting

 My name is Anurudran Chandrasekaram and I am a University of Toronto Scarborough graduate.
 I completed my bachelors degree is computer science specializing in the software engineering field.
+I have worked in many different team enivornments usch as Waterfall or Agile through the Co-op placements I have done in the past.
+I enjoy problem solving and learned to work well under pressure based on working on projects that are time sensitive and needed to be finished by a final deadline.

 ## Skills

-**Proficient:** Python, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Python, RDBMS/SQL, Java, Linux/Bash, Git

-**Competent:** Java, Design Patterns, Javascript, Network Security, HTML/CSS
+**Competent:** Agile/Scrum, Design Patterns, Javascript, Network Security, HTML/CSS

-**Familiar:** C, Haskell, SVN, Dynamic Programming, Assembly language
+**Familiar:** C, Haskell, SVN, Waterfall, Assembly language

 ## Jarvis Projects